aniqatc/playground/docs/main/handlingLikes.md

 - `type` => represents the HTTP request type, either `GET` or `POST`

 The function uses `sessionStorage` to cache the like count for each widget, which reduces the need for unnecessary network requests during a single session.
 If the like counts are available in `sessionStorage`, those values will be used to show to the user.
 However, if it isn't available, then either a `POST` or `GET` request is made.

+**Reasoning for using `sessionStorage`**

+The reason for using `sessionStorage` to show the current like counts is to reduce the number of `GET` requests sent to the API.
+Instead of constantly querying the server to get the current like count every time a widget's like count is displayed, we cache the like count in `sessionStorage` for the duration of the session.
+This minimizes unnecessary network requests and improves performance.

+When a user likes a widget, the like count in the database is still updated via a `POST` request.
+After this update, the frontend directly updates the like count in the UI using the response from the `POST` request.
+Since the count is already updated in the database and the user is immediately shown the new count, it is unnecessary to send another `GET` request to fetch the updated count.

+`localStorage` is not used for this purpose as `localStorage` would persist the data across sessions, which could lead to outdated like counts being shown to users.

 **Helpers** in `likeHelpers.js`